Baker requests extension for annual audit

 "That is not a problem to me," said Councilman Pete Heine.
 "The legislative auditor is not going to come here and arrest us for being a week or two weeks from getting this thing done."

-Last year's audit landed Baker on the state's non-compliance list, baring it from some state funding.
+Last year's audit landed Baker on the state's non-compliance list, barring it from some state funding.

 "That was serious stuff whether you recognize it or not," said Heine.